danesnick/old_website/now.markdown

 ## December 2021
 * Settled on a 24" M1 iMac for my daily personal computer.
 You can read more about it [here](/blog/2021/12/18/back-to-mac/).
-* Picked up an Xbox Series S last montha and started gaming again!
+* Picked up an Xbox Series S last month and started gaming again!
-* My band [Faim](https://faim.bandcamp.com] went on a short weekend tour in the Pacific Northwest
+* My band [Faim](https://faim.bandcamp.com) went on a short weekend tour in the Pacific Northwest
 * Two-way stay vacation starting December 18!

 ### Music